 Each candidate will have three minutes to make an opening statement based on questions formulated by local media outlets and provided in advance to the candidates.

 Following opening statements, there will be three rounds of questions and answers.
-Over the next four weeks, organizers will be collecting questions from the public, which can be dropped off at the offices of the Chamber and Interior News or emailed to firstname.lastname@example.org.
+The questions will come entirely from the public.
+Over the next four weeks, organizers will be collecting questions, which can be dropped off at the offices of the Chamber and Interior News or emailed to email@example.com.

-The questions will be vetted by a committee made up of Barker, chamber manager Sheena Miller, Interior News reporter Trevor Hewitt, chamber administrator Susan Bundock and Shane Loughran, operations manager for The Moose.
+The questions will be vetted to eliminate duplicates, derogatory comments and statements that are not questions by a committee made up of Barker, chamber manager Sheena Miller, Interior News reporter Trevor Hewitt, chamber administrator Susan Bundock and Shane Loughran, operations manager for The Moose.

 The questions will be organized into three broad categories, climate change, economy and general.
 Each candidate will be asked one question from each category drawn randomly.
 The candidates will also be provided with three rebuttal cards, which they may use to respond to another candidate.

 Answers and rebuttals will be limited to one minute.

 The entire event will be livestreamed on the Interior News Facebook page.
 Due to time constraints of live streaming, no questions will be taken from the floor